danderson00/webpack-worker/samples/plotly/blog.md

-# Parallelizing Javascript Workloads - Building High Performance Graphs with Plotly and webpack-worker

-Recently, we've been playing around with plotting various graphs in a react application with Plotly.
+Recently, we've been playing around with plotting various graphs in a react application with [Plotly.js](https://plot.ly/javascript/).
 It became clear pretty quickly that working with large data sets on the main application thread is simply not an option.
 Dragging a date range slider to filter graphs is jarring, not the smooth experience we're after.

 Enter WebWorkers.

-WebWorkers allow offloading CPU intensive tasks to other threads and are [supported by](http://caniuse.com/#search=webworker) pretty all modern web browsers.
+WebWorkers allow offloading CPU intensive tasks to other threads and are [supported by](http://caniuse.com/#search=webworker) pretty much all modern web browsers.
 However, they are a very low level mechanism, exposing only a simple message passing API for communication.
-The `webpack-worker` package provides us with a much simpler and cleaner abstraction for everyday use.
+The `webpack-worker` package provides us with a cleaner and more intuitive abstraction based on [promises](https://spring.io/understanding/javascript-promises).

-The use case discussed here is purely to demonstrate the impact of using WebWorkers - `webpack-worker` can be used for executing any Javascript code within a WebWorker, not just calculating graph data.

 ## Setting the Scene